 Not-for-profit fishing.
-You must fish to make a profit in order to report your fishing income and expenses on

-Schedule C. You do not need to actually make a profit as long as you are making a good faith effort.
+You must have the intention of making a profit in order to report your fishing income and expenses on Schedule C. You do not need to actually make a profit as long as you are making a good faith effort.
 If you are not fishing for profit, report your fishing income and expenses as explained under Not-for-Profit Activities in chapter 1 of Publication 535.